aksawant/Library/Linux/Linux.md

 ``` bash
 docker build -t tomcat:8 .
 ```
-* docker run -d IMAGE -p 8080:8080 --name dockerName : To run a docker image on a container
+* docker run -d IMAGE -p 8080:8080 --name containerName : To run a docker image on a container
 ``` bash
 docker run -d tomcat -p 80:8080 -p 443:8443 --name secureassist
 ```
+* docker exec -it containerName bash : Opens a bash terminal in the container
+* docker cp containerName:path/to/copy/from/ path/to/copy/to
+* docker cp path/to/copy/from containerName:path/to/copy/to

 ### Unzip and Tar Commands
 * tar -xvzf : Unzip the tar file into a folder
 * unzip : Unzip the zip file
 * unzip filename.zip -d path/to/folder : Unzip to mentioned folder

+### Start and Stop Service
+* service tomcat start : Start tomcat service
+* service tomcat stop : Stop tomcat service
+* systemctl start/restart/stop tomcat : Another way to start/restart and stop tomcat